 Click on any option to show only the sections making up that route, or the heading above to show all sections.

-- Norbiton Station to Isabella Plantation (3 km)
+- Norbiton Station to Isabella Plantation (3¼ or 5 km)

-- Arriving from London via Wimbledon, go down the ramp and under the subway to leave the station through the ticket office on Platform 1.
+- Arriving from London via Wimbledon, go down the ramp and under the subway to leave the station via Platform 1.
 Go straight across the small car park and over Coombe Lane at the pedestrian crossing.
-Continue on Wolverton Avenue, just off to the right.
+Continue along Wolverton Avenue, just off to the right.

 There are many grassy paths and tracks through this large deer park and it is easy to go astray.
 The directions sketch out a possible route to Roehampton Gate via the Isabella Plantation and Pen Ponds but you might prefer to keep an eye on the map and take any convenient path in the direction you should be heading.